adam-on-the-internet/dsm-procedural-rules-archive/src/assets/rules-archive/2021_10_18/info.md

-# Stating Address Not Required to Speak
+# Stating Ward Instead of Address

 - Version #17
 - Active from October 18, 2021 to January 24, 2022